Stanislav Galiev: Playing career

 After five seasons within the Capitals organization and unable to make an impression in the NHL, Galiev left as a free agent and returned to Russia to sign a two-year contract with Ak Bars Kazan of the KHL on July 14, 2017.

 Galiev remained with Ak Bars for four seasons, before leaving the club as a free agent at the conclusion of the 2020–21 season.
 He was signed to a lucrative two-year contract with HC Dynamo Moscow on 1 May 2021.

 After a lone season with Dynamo Moscow, Galiev was returned by Dynamo to former club Ak Bars Kazan in a trade for Jordan Weal on 1 July 2022.

+Galiev played two further seasons with Ak Bars before leaving the club as a free agent to sign a one-year contract with Avangard Omsk on 30 July 2024.
+During the 2024–25 season, Galiev struggled to produce offensively with Avangard, posting just 2 goals and 7 points through 33 regular season games.
+On 24 December 2024, Galiev was traded to HC CSKA Moscow in exchange for future considerations.

 International play

 Galiev played with the Russian junior team at the 2009 Ivan Hlinka Memorial Tournament, helping capture a silver medal.

 On 23 January 2022, Galiev was named to the roster to represent Russian Olympic Committee athletes at the 2022 Winter Olympics.